Men's Health Physiotherapy Treatment in Sydney CBD

 Post micturition dribble is what can happens when, after you have finished urinating and have zipped up, a small amount of urine drips out of your penis.
 The volume of urine leaking out can vary from very small and insignificant to quite volumous and disabling.

-Erectile dysfunction (ED) is a complex medical condition and will often need to be assessed in a multimodal fashion by specialist mens health physicians, clinical psychologists and urologists as well as by physiotherapists.
+Erectile dysfunction (ED) is a complex medical condition and will often need to be assessed in a multimodal fashion by specialist men's health physiotherapists, clinical psychologists and urologists as well as by physiotherapists.

 There is considerable data to suggest that PFM strengthening is effective for some people with erectile dysfunction and it can do no harm to optimise pelvic floor muscle health to improve ED outcomes.